 And the city has something to tell, because the Venetians, the British, the French and others took turns here.

-Corfu is a city with a special atmosphere and cosmopolitan spirit, which saw off many invaders but also took a lot from them.
+Corfu is a city with a special atmosphere and cosmopolitan spirit.
 A true delight for lovers of history and relaxed atmosphere.

 The only ones who never managed to conquer it were the Turks.
 Perhaps also because it is protected by two well-designed fortresses, which dominate the city and oversee the blue waters of the Ionian Sea.